ShivamP2050/Employee-Scheduler/README.md

 # Employee-Scheduler
-Software that allows for a manager to schedule shifts for their employees Welcome to our new scheduling interface!
+Software allowing for the manager of a business to schedule shifts for their employees.
+Will also allow for employees to view the schedule assigned to them.
+Welcome to our new scheduling interface!

 As an admin you will have the ability to login and have access to special features.